Query Circuits: Explaining How Language Models Answer User Prompts

 In this section, we introduce Best-of-N (BoN) sampling for query circuit discovery.
 We first present our motivation—a preliminary observation of circuit discovery on a query and its paraphrases in Section~\ref{subsec: po}, introduce BoN in Section~\ref{subsec: bon}, and then detail two extensions: (1) interpolated BoN (iBoN) in Section~\ref{subsec: ibon} and (2) BoN with Constraint-adaptive Score Matrix (BoN-CSM) in Section~\ref{subsec: bon-csm}.

-\subsection{Observation: Failure in a query, success in its Paraphrases}
+\subsection{Observation: Failure in a Query, Success in Its Paraphrases}

 We find that \textit{while the circuit discovered on the original query may fail to faithfully recover model performance, circuits discovered on its paraphrases can succeed.} Figure~\ref{fig: observation-para-work} illustrates this with a query $q$ from the IOI dataset using GPT-2 Small as the target model.
-Although EAP-IG consistently fails to identify a faithful circuit for $q$ directly, applying it to randomly selected paraphrases of $q$ can find small, faithful ones.
+Although EAP-IG fails to directly identify a faithful circuit for $q$, it finds small and faithful ones in randomly selected paraphrases of $q$.